Muhamad-Waqas/Brazilian-E-Commerce-Sales-Analysis-Using-SQL/README.md

 Dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
 Brazilian E-Commerce Public Dataset by Olist (Kaggle)

-The dataset contains:
+The dataset contains information about:
+- Customers

-- Customer information
+- Orders
-- Order details
+- Order Items
+- Products
+- Sellers
+- Payments
+- Reviews

+For this project, the following tables were used:
+- Customers
-- Product information
+- Orders
-- Order item details
+- Order Items
+- Products

 Multiple tables were joined to create a master join, analysis table called `sales_base`.